 Does it matter where I get my bond?

 It is important to understand how surety bonds work, and who is the insurance company issuing your bonds.
-It is easy to run your business when you deal direct with a quality insurance company licensed in New Jersey to write surety bonds.
+It is easy to run your business when you deal direct with a quality insurance company licensed in North Carolina to write surety bonds.
 Colonial is an A (Excellent) rated insurance company by A.M.
 Best, that has been incorporated since 1930.
 We are Treasury listed, and licensed and admitted in all U.S. states and territories.